breeezzz/local-bitcoins-api/README.md

 _WARNING_

-This is still a work in progress until OKPay have provided a test account for development.
+This is still a work in progress until testing is completed.
+Tests on withdrawal to ecurrency are still outstanding.
 Until then this should be considered as incomplete and not be relied upon.

-Users beware.
+_Tests status_

+OKPay API
+- all functions have been tested on live accounts apart from `withdraw_to_ecurrency` and `withdraw_to_BTC`

+Local Bitcoins API
+- untested as yet

+Listener
+- tested locally but not on a remote server

 To use the package: